google/google-authenticator-libpam/man/google-authenticator.1.md

 Those settings are only relevant for counter-based one-time-password (HOTP):

 -w, --window-size=*W*
 :   Set window of concurrently valid codes.

     By default, three tokens are valid at any one time.
 This accounts for generated-but-not-used tokens and failed login attempts.
 In order to decrease the likelihood of synchronization problems, this window can be increased from its default size of 3.

+    The window size must be between 1 and 21.

 -W, --minimal-window
 :   Disable window of concurrently valid codes.

 ## Time-based specific options